image image image

 If you buy sight unseen, you have one year to look at the land and change it to another lot if you do not like it, or decide you are interested in another type of lot.
 We simply write up another Sales Agreement, and switch equity from one piece to another.
 Most contracts involve the option to switch, especially if you purchase sight unseen as most people do.
 Some see their lots first and there is no need for an option to switch.
 Everyone is invited to view the property first if time allows you to break away and do so.
 People rarely switch, as the pictures are quite good, and the land is always much more than you can imagine from seeing just pictures.
 Note, we have had some people want to make numerous switches, each time they see property on line that they make like better than what they bought.
 Because of this, we have a point in our agreement that states that a $150 cost for a switch is a possibility.
 This will be determined between the buyer and seller at the time of the switch.

-Lots in Klamath Falls Forest Estates 4, has a road association.
+Lots in Klamath Falls Forest Estates 4, have a road association.
 The major access roads are plowed in the winter when it snows in unit 4.
 Individuals who live in the area maintain the rest of the roads.
 The roads in Unit 1 are all improved with culverts and gravel.
 Some of the roads in Unit 4, especially those that no one lives on, are not improved.
-If you want to request an upgrade or improvement for your road in Unit 4, contact Klamath Falls Forest Estates, Unit 4, Maintenance Association at: 4751 Bellm Dr. Unit 409 Klamath Falls, Oregon 97603 - (541) 882-4565 kffe4@hotmail.com.
-All requests for upgrade must be put in writing to the association prior to January 31st, for it will be considered for that years contract.
-Cost per year for unit 4 is currenlty $28.14/year.
+If you want to request an upgrade or improvement for your road in Unit 4, contact Klamath Falls Forest Estates, Unit 4, Maintenance Association at: KFFE UNIT 4 RMA, P.O.
+Box 520 Bonanza Oregon 97623 or email: KFFEunit4@gmail.com Requests for upgrade must be put in writing to the association prior to January 31st, for it will be considered for that years contract.
+Cost per year for unit 4 is currently $29.86 per year.

 image